cerebral-legacy/cerebral-website/app/markdown/doc_cerebral-module-forms.md

 ### Action factories
 Sometimes you want more fine grained control of how validation is performed.
 All the actions that runs with the `fieldChanged` signal is available to you as well.
 That means you can compose these with other actions or maybe skip some of them if you do not see any need.

+This is a list of all possible actions you can do in a chain:

 ```javascript
 import resetForm from 'cerebral-module-forms/factories/resetForm'